lcferme/lcferme/README.md

 I am Lucrezia and I am a PhD candidate @ [the Norden Lab][websitelab].
 The mysteries of Nature have always fascinated me and for this reason I decided to pursue a degree in Biotechnology (B.Sc & M.Sc.).
-During this journey, I learnt Python programming and came to realize how much fun it is to perform image and data analysis on the data I generate in the lab :)
+During this journey, I learnt Python programming and came to realize how much fun I have when doing image and data analysis on the data I generate in the lab... (almost) all home-made! 🌱

 - 🔭  I’m currently investigating the role of tissue packing in developing neuroepithelia
 - 🌱  I’m learning how to perform quantitative image analysis and apply deep learning tools to process my datasets